mindstorm38/portablemc/README.md

 defaults to 25565.

-*Modern releases use the quick play arguments rather than arguments specified above, the behavior remains the same.*
+*Modern releases use the quick play arguments rather than arguments specified above, the behavior remains the same, singleplayer and realm are not yet supported by the launcher.*

 #### LWJGL version and ARM support
-With `--lwjgl {3.2.3,3.3.0,3.3.1}` you can update the LWJGL version used when starting the game.
+With `--lwjgl VERSION` you can update the LWJGL version used when starting the game.
 This can be used to support ARM architectures, but this may only work with modern versions which are already using LWJGL 3.
 This argument works by dynamically rewriting the version's metadata, the new metadata is dumped in the version directory.

 Using these versions on ARM is unstable and can show you an error with `GLXBadFBConfig`,